Attempting to sign in to Adobe products, services, or mobile apps with a Federated ID (SSO) results in one of the following error messages.

 - Verify the dashboard configuration for the user: user information and product profile.

 - Run a SAML trace and validate that the information being sent matches the dashboard, and then correct any inconsistencies.

 The error "another user is currently logged in" occurs when the attributes sent in the SAML assertion do not match the email address that was used to start the login process.

 Check the attributes in the SAML assertion and make sure that they are an exact match to the ID the user is attempting to use, and also an exact match with the Admin Console.

-The error "failed to make a call as the system principle" (followed by a random code) or "user creation failed" indicates a problem with the SAML attributes.
-Make sure that the case of the attribute names is correct (case sensitive, naming): FirstName, LastName, Email.
-For example, ending the attribute as "email" instead of "Email" can cause these errors.
+The error "failed to make a call as the system principal" (followed by a random code) or "user creation failed" indicates a problem with the SAML attributes: FIrstName, LastName, and Email.
+Make sure that the attribute names are correct (case sensitive, naming, etc.).
+For example, ending the attribute as email instead of Email can cause these errors.